Alienz11/AirBnB_clone/web_static/README.md

-**This folder/directory displays all the under-pinnings of HTML and CSS in Web Static Designs for the AirBnB Project**
+# Web Static

+## Description

+This project is a collection of static web pages for the Air BnB clone website.